-While the majority of MSE students complete an entirely coursework-based degree, there is also an option to complete a thesis during the MSE degree program.
-This option is open only to top MSE students and is subject to the availability of advisors with suitable research projects.
+While the majority of MSE students complete an entirely coursework-based degree, there is also an option to complete a thesis-an original research project-during the MSE degree program.
+This option is open to highly motivated, top MSE students and is subject to the availability of advisors with suitable research projects.
 Students doing a thesis typically complete the MSE in 2 years.
 Objectives of an MSE thesis project can include the following: